-Posted On: September 25, 2018 Author: Dr. Stuart Linder Posted In: Breast Lift
+Posted On: September 25, 2018 Author: The Office of Dr. Stuart Linder Posted In: Breast Lift

 In general, lifting the breasts without implants requires a form of a breast lift procedure.
 For patients who desire a lift, but do not want larger breasts, a breast lift procedure including a periareolar crescent lift or small lift, a vertical mastopexy for mild to moderate skin laxity or a formal mastopexy using the inferior pedicle Wise-pattern technique or anchor scar is useful for complete tightening of the breast pocket.
 Patients who present with significant amounts of breast tissue and grade 3 ptosis can have a nice breast lift without use of an implant.
 It should be noted, however, upper pole fullness without an implant is never the same as with an implant, even a small implant.
 As a result, patients often are not happy with breast lifts without a small implant because they do not achieve that same upper pole fullness as those women who have a prosthetic device placed in the superior, medial and central portions of the breast.
 To lift the breast without a prosthetic device obviously requires tightening of the breast with skin removal.
 Scarring is the most significant risk and this can include keloid hypertrophic scarring, widespread scarring, and hyperpigmentation.